monk-io/docs/docs/develop/affinity.md

 Both tag and node affinity are very useful to put certain workloads on certain nodes.
 What if we would like to have a runnable that takes up entire instance for itself?

 This is where `resident` afinity comes into play.
-With `resident` affinity it is possible to tell Monk to put a runnable on a certain node and make sure that no other runnables will be started on it as long as the resident runnable is present.
+With `resident` affinity it is possible to tell MonkOS to put a runnable on a certain node and make sure that no other runnables will be started on it as long as the resident runnable is present.

 Let's stop the runnable from Step 2 with: